Jay4BioPZ/adarescueteam-beerquest/.ipynb_checkpoints/story-checkpoint.md

 | Denmark | 17 | 0.001504 | 409 |
 | USA | 41 | 0.000607 | 892 |

+However, SPATIAL TEMPORAL ANALYSIS WITH FRANCE BELGIUM, CANADA AND USA

+![France_GF_temporal](./assets/figures/Spatiotemporal_analysis/bobo_countries_temporal_plots/FRANCE.png)

 > Our investigation has encovered some characteristics of what we can call a gluten-free trend.
 It has exploded in 2012 but not equally in every-country.
 Some countries still were "highly" consuming gluten-free beers in 2017.
 Those countries happen to be the ones known to be home of "bobos".
-That might be a coincidence, or not, and require a deeper look before reporting to the IBF.
+That might be a coincidence, or not, and require a deeper look before reporting to the IBL.

-![France_GF_temporal](./assets/figures/Spatiotemporal_analysis/bobo_countries_temporal_plots/FRANCE.png)

 ### The Bobo Opinion: Decoding the Rating Conundrum